Welcome to today's edition of the Rush 24-7 podcast.

 Hi.

-Hey, uh Sarah has um woken up a sleeping giant, that's kind of my view, and the idea came from my wife, and that is that uh I think she's right on the money, that there's this whole constituency of women, large group of women who for long time have had to sit and listen to the glorious signums of the world say they represent them.
+And the idea came from my wife, and that is that, and I think she's right on the money, that there's this whole constituency of women, a large group of women, who for a long time have had to sit and listen to the glorious signs of the world say they represent them.

 And there's been no public voices.

-Uh and so comes up and she is speaking their voice, and that's the reason there's this whole constituency of women that are so excited and pumped about this because they're saying, at last it isn't Gloria Steinem saying what they say, you know, what is true about us, which isn't true.
+And that's the reason there's this whole constituency of women that are so excited and pumped about this because they're saying, at last, it isn't Gloria Steinem saying what they say, you know, what is true about us, which isn't true.

-My mother in law's a sweet little old lady, calls and tells me how excited she is about Sarah Palin.
+My mother-in-law is a sweet little old lady, calls and tells me how excited she is about Sarah Palin.

 She didn't get excited about anything.